deanishe/alfred-emoji-workflow/README.md

 This simple workflow lets you search emoji codes and their symbols.

-## Copy the emoji code to use on Campfire, GitHub, etc.
+## Search emoji

 Usage: `emoji [query]`

-After you hit `enter` the code of the selected emoji will be copied to your clipboard.

-## Copy the actual emoji symbol to use on any OS X app.
-Usage: `symoji [query]`

-After you hit `enter` the symbol of the selected emoji will be copied to your clipboard.
+Select a result and hit `ENTER` to copy symbol to clipboard.

+Hit `CMD+ENTER` to copy emoji name in `:name:` format to clipboard for use on GitHub etc.

 ### Last but not least:

-* __The `query` argument is optional for both commands.
-If you don't specify a `query`, the whole list of emoji will be presented.__
+* The `query` argument is optional for both commands.
+If you don't specify a `query`, the whole list of emoji will be presented.

-* __You can also search an emoji using related words.
+* acorYou can also search an emoji using related words.
 Check the full list [here][related words link].
-And also contribute with new words.__
+And also contribute with new words.

 [DOWNLOAD](http://bit.ly/10Azqx2)